marcmav/security-baseline/README.md

 - Simple, familiar and Arch-focused design.

 ## How does it work
-When you call pacman command to install or update a package, trough hooks system a metadata will be attached to each file that comes from that package ...
+When you call pacman command to install or update a package, through hooks system a metadata will be attached to each file that comes from that package ...

 ## Why This Project
 Pacman is a powerful package manager, but sometimes uninstalling a package leaves traces behind.